Tunisian-GitHub-Community/Book-notes/README.md

 `Favor composition over inheritance`
 `Take what varies and encapsulate them so it won't affect the rest of the code.`
 `Program to an interface, not an implementation.`
 `The diffrent behaviors will live in a seperate class (AKA interface)`

+## the Observer Pattern
+* When the state of one object changes, all of its dependents are notified.
+`Strive for loosely coupled designs between objects that interact.`
+`Loosely coupled designs allow us to build flexible OO systems that can handle change because they minimize the interdependency between objects.`